Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/jvm-sdk.md

 #### Configuration

-You can configre the SDK client on initialization.
+You can configure the SDK client on initialization.

 ???config "Configuration Options"
     | <div class="big-column">Name</div> | Description | Default Value |